mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

     }
 ```

 It's essential to notice that the typed error is handled if the exception is an instance of `RaiseCancellationExceptionNoTrace` or `RaiseCancellationException`.
 Otherwise, if the exception is a true `CancellationException`, it is rethrown.
-In fact, `CancellationException` should not be caught because it’s used by Kotlin to cancel coroutines, and catching it can break the normal functioning of coroutines.
+In fact, **`CancellationException` should not be caught because it’s used by Kotlin to cancel coroutines**, and catching it can break the normal functioning of coroutines.

 The last `catch` expression of the `fold` function catches all the other exceptions and calls the `catch` lambda with the exception if the exception is not fatal.
 Otherwise, it rethrows the exception.
 The library performs this check using the `nonFatalOrThrow` extension function.
 In case you need to know them, fatal exceptions are the following: